Is a Paleo Diet Healthy?

 The benefits of eliminating processed foods

-When it comes to diets for your health, one of the most commonly discussed is the Paleolithic or Paleo diet.
+When it comes to diets for your health, one of the most commonly discussed is the Paleolithic or Paleo lifestyle.

-The key event in the Paleo diet theory is the invention of mass agriculture around 10,000 BCE.
+The key event in the Paleo lifestyle theory is the invention of mass agriculture around 10,000 BCE.
 People began to eat bread and other grains; animal husbandry allowed for cattle farming.

 Our diets gradually became made up of secondary products, like pasta, dairy, and sugar.